jameshyojaelee/GPT-cell-annotator/index.md

 # gptcellannotator

-`gptcellannotator` connects Seurat workflows to the GPT Cell Annotator engine.
-It is CLI-first (offline by default), with optional REST support, validation guardrails, and plotting helpers.
+`gptcellannotator` connects Seurat workflows to the GPT Cell Annotator CLI.
+It is CLI-first (offline by default), with validation guardrails and plotting helpers.

 ## Installation

-Ensure you have an R 4.3 environment with development headers for `libcurl`, `openssl`, and `xml2`, plus Pandoc ≥ 2.11 for vignettes.
+Ensure you have an R 4.3 environment with development headers for `xml2`, plus Pandoc \>= 2.11 for vignettes.
 On macOS install the Xcode command line tools; on Windows install [Rtools42](https://cran.r-project.org/bin/windows/Rtools/).

 ### GitHub source (pak or remotes)